 When are Anderson Fellowships awarded?
 What is the Fellowship amount?

-- An Anderson fellowship for winter break is awarded in the amount of $2000 (plus up to $1000 in expenses related to travel and/or lodging)
+- An Anderson fellowship for winter break is awarded in the amount of $2000 (plus up to $1000 for students who face additional expenses related to travel and/or lodging)

-- An Anderson fellowship for summer break is awarded in the amount of $4500 (plus up to $1500 for expenses related to travel and/or lodging)
+- An Anderson fellowship for summer break is awarded in the amount of $4500 (plus up to $1500 for students who face additional expenses related to travel and/or lodging)

 Are there limits for my eligibility for an Anderson Fellowship?

 - Students must have a declared major in Politics or UEP and be in good academic standing in the major and in the college

 - Graduating seniors are not eligible for Anderson Fellowships over the summer break following graduation

 - Graduating seniors are only eligible for Anderson Fellowships if all funded work is completed prior to their graduation date